tlocke/pg8000/doc/dbapi.rst

             A sequence, each entry of which is a sequence of field values making up a row.

+    .. method:: copy_from(fileobj, table, sep='\t', null=None)
+    .. method:: copy_from(fileobj, query=)
+    .. method:: copy_to(fileobj, table, sep='\t', null=None)
+    .. method:: copy_to(fileobj, query=)

+        Performs a PostgreSQL COPY query to stream data in or out of the PostgreSQL server.

+        For the copy_from method, the ``fileobj`` parameter must be a file-like object that supports the ``read`` method.
+For the copy_to method, the object must support the ``write`` method.

+        If the ``table`` parameter is provided, a text COPY command is constructed in the form of ``COPY table (TO/FROM) STDOUT ...`` with the supplied seperator and null-text value.

+        Alternatively, a fully COPY query can be provided with the query keyword argument.
+This permits the usage of additional COPY directives that may be supported by the server.

+        These methods are not part of the standard DBAPI, they are a pg8000 extension as of pg8000 v1.07.
+They are designed to be compatible with similar methods provided by psycopg2.

     .. method:: close()

         Closes the cursor.